 Example 1: A marketer advertises its clothing line as "made with wind power."
 The marketer buys wind energy for 50% of the energy it uses to make the clothing in its line.
 The marketer's claim is deceptive because reasonable consumers likely interpret the claim to mean that the power was composed entirely of renewable energy.
-If the marketer stated, "We purchase wind energy for half of our manufacturing facilities," the claim would not be deceptive.
+If the marketer stated, "We purchase wind energy for half of our manufacturing facilities." the claim would not be deceptive facilities," the claim would not be deceptive.